Orisu179/Personal-Site/src/content/blog/gsoc1.md

 This decision wasn't easy, and I am open to any alternatives if my mentors have any idea.
 I understand that it might even be an anti-pattern for some people, but I do think this is the simplest way of doing this.
 The current implementation is a Meyers Singleton, which is thread safe according to StackOverflow.

+The relevant PR is here: https://github.com/Orisu179/AmatiPP/pull/7 and ready for review

 ### What's next
 Currently, there are some bugs with the current build relating to the Faust Parameters, having multiple Sliders in Faust code won't all show up,